jbussemaker/SBArchOpt/docs/algo/arch_sbo.md

 # Architecture Surrogate-Based Optimization (SBO) Algorithm

-`arch_sbo` implements a Surrogate-Based Optimization (SBO) algorithm configured for solving most types of architecture optimization problems.
+ArchSBO implements a Surrogate-Based Optimization (SBO) algorithm configured for solving most types of architecture optimization problems.
 It has been developed with experience from the following work:

 J.H.
 Bussemaker et al., "Effectiveness of Surrogate-Based Optimization Algorithms for System Architecture Optimization",